simeononsecurity/simeononsecurity/README.md

 You may follow our [Blog](https://simeononsecurity.ch/), our [RSS feed](https://simeononsecurity.com/sitemap.xml), or our [GitHub](https://github.com/simeononsecurity) at this time.

 ## Who is Simeon?
 Simeon is a Systems Administrator by day and Cyber Security and Privacy Enthusiast by night.
 He is a tinkerer, a hobbyist, and all around geek and nerd.
 Simeon got his first start working with a laptop that couldn't even run Windows XP stably at the age of 12.
-Troubleshooting and fixing issues as they arrised, Simeon couldn't get enough.
-Years later, Simeon now has an in home datacenter and lab that rivels most small businesses compute and storage power.
+Troubleshooting and fixing issues as they arised, Simeon couldn't get enough.
+Years later, Simeon now has an in home data-center and lab that rivals most small businesses compute and storage power.

 <a href="https://github.com/simeononsecurity">
   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=simeononsecurity&theme=light&hide_langs_below=1" />